nguyensjsu/fa21-172-jants/README.md

 	* Redeem rewards
 	* Place an order for their drink
 	* Pay for their drink
+	* See list of their own previous orders

 * Back Office: A "Back Office" Web Application that allows the admin to access the following help desk functions: